hackclub/hackclub/workshops/wishlist/README.md

 If you'd like to see someone make a workshop on building a specific type of project or on a specific technology, please edit this workshop to include your ideas!

-P.S.
-Applications now open to join our new curriculum team.
+Also, applications now open to join our new curriculum team.
 [Apply here.](https://goo.gl/forms/uJVeDz4KGaRSZgVo1)

 # Wishlist